 Then you can run Android apps like Candy Crush (not sure if that will be convince or deter you!) on your desktop just using the Google Chrome browser!

 - Install the ARC Welder app in Google Chrome.
 (This is a proper Google developer app)

-- In Chrome, click the "Apps" button
+- In Chrome, click the "Apps" button in the Bookmarks bar.

-- Run the ARC Welder app
+- Run the ARC Welder app with the following icon.

 - If you don't already have the APK file and want to get it from Play Store, do the following: